KaixoCode/list_comprehension/README.md

 ## Features
 So, what can this do?

 Normal list comprehension stuff with multiple ranges, some constraints, and the output.
 In this case the output is a tuple of 3 ints.
-This will create a `std::vector<std::tuple<int, int, int>>` with all the tuples from the cartesian product that satisfy the constraint.
-And, as you can see, you can use the variables in the ranges!
 ```cpp
 constexpr auto r1 = ((a, b, c) | c <- range(1, 11),
     b <- range(1, c), a <- range(1, b), a*a + b*b == c*c);